 New Zealand Gambling Commission

-In short, the New Zealand Gambling Commission is in charge of:
+In essence, the New Zealand Gambling Commission is responsible for:

-- Which changes to agreements licensed casino operators can make.
+- Reviewing changes to agreements by licensed casino operators.

-- Advising the Minister of Internal Affairs on setting the problem gambling levy
+- Advising the Minister of Internal Affairs on problem gambling levies.

-The New Zealand Gambling Commission is headquartered at Level 2, 41 Bath Street, Parnell, Auckland and can be reached at +64 9 353 7223.
+The New Zealand Gambling Commission's headquarters is located at Level 2, 41 Bath Street, Parnell, Auckland, and can be contacted at +64 9 353 7223.

 Table of contents

-For this reason, you must do thorough research before signing up at an online casino and playing pokies or other casino games for real money.
-Luckily, our experts have conducted extensive research and reviewed many online casinos available to New Zealand residents.
+Therefore, thorough research is essential before signing up at an online casino.
+Our experts have conducted extensive reviews of many online casinos available to New Zealand residents.

-All online casinos listed below have a valid gaming license in place, issued by reputable international gaming authorities, and have built up stellar reputations among New Zealand and global casino players.
-Based on the current Gambling Act, those from New Zealand can legally and safely play any gaming machine offered by these operators.
+All the online casinos listed below hold a valid gaming license issued by reputable international gaming authorities and have established stellar reputations among New Zealand and global players.
+Based on the current Gambling Act, Kiwis can legally and safely play any gaming machine offered by these operators.

 Since the Gambling Act 2003 restricts local companies from offering gaming machines online, New Zealand residents must find trusted websites that operate offshore.
-Various international authorities are responsible for the licensing and enforcement decisions made.
-As we mentioned before, it is important to only play at licensed and regulated online casinos.
-Here, the most popular international territorial authorities are reviewed.
-These all handle casino licensing applications, oversee operating websites, and ensure that all casino operators provide responsible gambling tools to assist with problem gambling.
+Various international authorities are responsible for licensing and enforcing gambling regulations.
+Below, we highlight some of the most trusted international regulators that oversee online casinos accessible to Kiwi players.

 Malta Gaming Authority